-Keep up to date with the latest news and information about watches, clocks, fine writing instruments and shaving supplies.
+Keep up to date with the latest news and information about watches and clocks.
 The Clockmaker will also post information here about additions to product lines, new and vintage watches that become available for sale, community events as well as other timely information.

 Yes, please sign me up to receive enews updates from The Clockmaker!